hbansal987/module5/module_05/lesson_05.01/lesson_05.01.md

 This is another corrective feature, used to resolve collision errors which may occur on very fast objects such as bullets.
 It has three settings:

 [comment]: <GM: what does the Discrete setting do?
 Addresed: added some text>
 - **Discrete:** Default setting for rigidbodies.
-Is much faster than the Continuous and Continuous dynamic modes.
-This mode is not well suited for very fast movements such as bullets
+This mode is not well suited for very fast movements such as bullets **because it detects the collision in a discrete way.
+The fast moving object can be at one place at an instance and at the next instance it might arrive a new place.
+We would miss any collision that took place between these two instances.!**
-- **Continuous:** Set on the object that will be hit by or collide with the very fast object
+- **Continuous:** Set on the object that will be hit by or collide with the very fast object. **It continusely checks for the collision.!**
 - **Continuous dynamic:** Set on the very fast object (eg bullet)

 ### Constraints